teckgeekz/verify-email-using-smtp-checks/README.md

   - Usage counter is displayed and updated dynamically in the UI.

 - **Single Email Verification:**
-  - Instantly check if an email address is valid using SMTP handshake.
+  - Instantly check if an email address is valid using SMTP handshake and MX checks.
   - See EHLO/HELO handshake results, deliverability, and error logs.
   - See LinkedIn profile and job title (if available).